MadScrewdriver/qsketchmetric/README.md

 [**See docs to learn more...**](https://qsketchmetric.readthedocs.io/en/latest/how_to_guide/Manual%20parametrization.html)

 ## ✅ QSketchMetric Validator
-To verify the proper parametrization of a DXF file during parametrization process, you can use the [**QSketchMetric Validator**](https://qsketchmetricvalidator.eu.pythonanywhere.com/).
+To verify the proper parametrization of a DXF file during parametrization process, use the [**QSketchMetric Validator**](https://qsketchmetricvalidator.eu.pythonanywhere.com/).
 It is a web application that allows you to upload DXF file and check if it is properly parametrized.
 In the event of an error, the app will give you full debug report.
 Including